12 Things To Know About Nigeria’s First Female Vice-Chancellor, Grace Alele-Williams

 • Centenary award (2014)

-12. She got married to Babatunde Abraham Williams, a former senior lecturer at the University of Ife, Osun State and they were blessed with five children and ten grandchildren.
+13. She was married to Babatunde Abraham Williams, a former senior lecturer at the University of Ife, Osun State, and they were blessed with five children and ten grandchildren.